Psychometric Tests for Entrepreneurs

 Entrepreneur Competence Model

 A test or assessment can unfold diverse aspects of a person.
 For example, when someone is a very entrepreneurial person it says something about the entrepreneurial personality of the individual.
-Yet entrepreneurial is much more than a single personality trait, aptitude, or a way of thinking.
+Yet being entrepreneurial is much more than a single personality trait, aptitude, or a way of thinking.
 So, you can consider the term entrepreneurial a competency.
 The Entrepreneur Competence Model consists of four basic elements: motivation, characteristics & thinking styles, skills (personal qualities or abilities), and knowledge & experience.

 For example, the E-Scan measures entrepreneurial competence accurately.
 Hence, it gives instant insight into the entrepreneurial mindset and potential to grow.